evkx/evkx.github.io/content/models/bmw/ix3/iX3/rangeandconsumption.md

 ---
 title: BMW iX3 range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for BMW iX3.
+description: "Here you find all details about range and consumption for BMW iX3."
 weight: 9
 hidden: true
 ---